-The Secretary shall establish, through regulations, the circumstances and conditions under which any applicant who receives or has received tax benefits or incentives under Act 73-2008, Act 135-1997, as amended, Act No. 8 of January 24, 1987, as amended, any previous or subsequent tax incentives law, or any other special law of the Government of Puerto Rico that provides benefits or incentives similar to those provided herein, as determined by the Secretary with the advice of the Secretary of the Treasury, may be considered as an eligible business under this Act.
+The Secretary shall establish, through regulations, the circumstances and conditions under which any applicant who receives or has received tax benefits or incentives under Act No. 73-2008, Act No. 135-1997, as amended, Act No. 8 of January 24, 1987, as amended, any previous or subsequent tax incentives law, or any other special law of the Commonwealth of Puerto Rico that provides benefits or incentives similar to those provided herein, as determined by the Secretary in consultation with the Secretary of the Treasury, may be considered as an eligible business under this Act.
 Under no circumstance may an applicant be considered an eligible business when claiming tax benefits or incentives in connection with the services covered under this Act.
+Notwithstanding the provisions of any other Act, licensing requirements related to professional services shall not apply to Eligible Businesses, their partners, shareholders, employees, or officials, insofar as the services offered are not rendered to Puerto Rico residents.
+Eligible Businesses shall comply with the licensing laws and requirements applicable in the jurisdiction where their services are exported.